Discover South Lombok

 It’s a 30 minute trip West of Kuta, accessible by car, or scooter.
 Entrance fee is 10,000 IDR.

-Visiting SIWA Cliffs
+Visiting SIWA Resorts

 After a day of beach hopping you’ll want to rinse off, have a refreshing drink, and listen to some mellow music.
-Our upscale clubhouse, SIWA Cliffs, offers you all of the above.
+Our upscale clubhouse, SIWA Resorts, offers you all of the above.
 It’s the perfect way to end a day of luxuriating on Lombok’s best beaches.